-Don’t fall into the mindset that loans and selling equity are the only ways to get the money you need.
-A few simple changes to cash flow management can quickly free up needed cash.
+Don’t fall into the mindset that long-term loans and selling equity are the only ways to get the money you need.
+A few simple changes to cash management can quickly free up needed cash.

 If you run a business, you know that sustaining self-financing for a prolonged period is incredibly difficult.
 Working capital financing is necessary to bolster cash flow.

-By improving the way you manage working capital, you can minimize the number of external investments and loans you accumulate during a fiscal year.
-Then, you can squeeze extra funds from your firm by maximizing your key drivers of cash flow.
+By improving the way you manage your working capital, you can minimize the number of external investments and loans you accumulate during a fiscal year.
+Then, you can squeeze extra funds from your firm by maximizing your key drivers of healthy cash flow.

 Here is how to start that process.

-New Ways to Increase Working Capital
+12 Smart Ways How to Improve Working Capital

 - Can you improve your business model to minimize or avoid unnecessary expenses and delays in payments?
 (Perhaps by changing contract terms with buyers?)